noamchom67/MoU/Masters_of_the_universe_ZIP_proposal.md

 **Funding Stream**: The ZCG funding stream should conform to the standards of ZIP 207 and ZIP 214.

+**Revisitation**: The terms of this ZIP should be revisited by the Zcash ecosystem upon creation/ activation of a "non-direct funding model".
+At that completion of an NDFM which accessess the lockbox funds, this ZIP should be reconsidered (potentially terminated) by the Zcash ecosystem, to determine if its ongoing direct block subsidies are preferred for continuation.
+Discussions/ solications/ sentiment gathering from the Zcash ecosystem should be initiated ~6 months in advance of the presumed activation of a "non-direct funding model", such that the Zcash ecosystem preference can be expediently realized.

 ## Specification

 Consensus changes implied by this specification are applicable to the Zcash